 MSU has been active in pursuing energy reduction technologies and procedures for ~15 years including a SECO loan in 2011 to save gas and electrical energy, and replacement of natural grass athletic fields with artificial turf in 2015 to reduce water consumption.
-In the fall of 2019 and in response to Health and Safety Code Section 388.005C passed by the 86th Legislature, MSU updated the energy master plan which was included in last year's submission.
+In the fall of 2019, and in response to Health and Safety Code Section 388.005C passed by the 86th Legislature, MSU updated the energy master plan which was included in the FY20 submission.
 The consulting firm that developed the 2019 energy master plan determined the only financially feasible option for saving energy was to pursue LED light retrofitting (reference pages 4 and 5 of the master plan) at a cost of \$4.1 million.
 By retrofitting all campus lighting with LEDs, it is anticipated energy savings of 5.1% could be achieved.
 However, funding limitations restrict MSU's ability to invest \$590k per year necessary to realize the 5.1% savings at the end of seven years.
 Instead, MSU plans to invest ~\$100k per year for the foreseeable future to retrofit lighting.

-With the continued pursuit of energy reduction in mind, MSU requested an energy usage report from Ameresco which was delivered in December of 2020.
-Ameresco suggested LED lighting retrofits, upgrades to plumbing fixtures to low-flow technology, additional insulation for steam pipes, variable speed pumping for heating water hot water pumps, upgrades to fume hoods/fans for energy conservation, rehabilitation of cooling towers, replacement of an older boiler, and replacement of air handlers in two buildings (Hardin, Bolin) at a total of almost \$9 million with a twenty year payback.
-The payback is too long so MSU is pursuing LED retrofits at a price we can afford of ~\$100k per year and fixing the aging concrete cooling tower in FY22.
+MSU continually seeks opportunities for energy efficient and reduction.
+In December 2020, MSU requested an energy usage report from Ameresco.
+Ameresco suggested LED lighting retrofits, upgrades to plumbing fixtures to low-flow technology, additional insulation for steam pipes, variable speed pumping for heating water hot water pumps, upgrades to fume hoods/fans for energy conservation, rehabilitation of cooling towers, replacement of an older boiler, and replacement of air handlers in two buildings (Hardin, Bolin) at a total of almost \$9 million with a twenty-year payback.
+Unfortunately, the payback period was unusually long and not reasonable.
+MSU continues to pursue LED retrofits at a more economical price with planned investments of approximately \$100k per year.
+MSU will address its aging concrete cooling tower in FY22.